 Olympic Peninsula Steelhead

 Steelhead are the cousins of their strictly freshwater relative, the rainbow trout.
 They live part of their lives in the ocean and migrate into freshwater estuaries come spawning time.
 The fish come from the ocean, so naturally, they’re ocean-sized.
-Only about a 4-hour drive from the Seattle airport, and with 10 to 15-pound fish straight from the ocean, the Olympic Peninsula is the winter steelhead mecca.
+The Olympic Peninsula is the winter steelhead mecca, only about a 4-hour drive from the Seattle airport and with 10 to 15-pound fish straight from the ocean.
 But that’s not to say that 20-pound prize steelhead can’t occasionally be found as well.

 Gear and Flies

 But how do you hook into these winter-run steelheads?
-Some essential gear for every angler fishing on the Olympic Peninsula should include 12-13 foot 8-weight two-handed spey rods with skagit lines and tips, and 9 foot 8-weight single-handed rods when fishing under an indicator.
+For every angler fishing on the Olympic Peninsula, some essential gear should include 12-13 foot 8-weight two-handed spey rods with skagit lines and tips, and 9 foot 8-weight single-handed rods when fishing under an indicator.
 Flies include intruder-style spey flies (purple, blue, pink, black, etc) and beads or “yarn balls” when fishing under an indicator.
 And don’t forget your rain gear!

-We’re proud to work with Brazda Fly Fishing that runs the new Wild Duc Lodge which is just outside of Forks, Washington, and within a 5 to 50-minute drive from five of the best winter steelhead rivers in the lower-48 states.
+We’re proud to work with Brazda Fly Fishing which runs the new Wild Duc Lodge which is just outside of Forks, Washington, and within a 5 to 50-minute drive from five of the best winter steelhead rivers in the lower-48 states.

 The season runs from January through April.
-While the early months of the season tend to produce fewer fish in the river systems and volatile weather conditions, the crowds and pressure are relatively low compared to later in the season.
+While the season’s early months tend to produce fewer fish in the river systems and volatile weather conditions, the crowds and pressure are relatively low compared to later in the season.
 But the fishing can be good during all the months of the season.